-Collectively, U.K. retail sales of these crustaceans top 180,000 metric tons (MT), generating more than £500 million ($637 million, €561 million).
+Collectively, U.K. retail sales of these crustaceans top 40,000 metric tons (MT), some 180 million units, generating more than £500 million ($637 million, €561 million).
 A similarly large volume is sold through the country’s foodservice channels.

 The coldwater prawn has long been a market staple, while the tropical varieties – both identified as “king prawns” – are much more recent arrivals.
 And yet the latter’s far greater availability and considerable versatility has made them a firm favorite throughout the country.
 It’s perhaps not that surprising, therefore, that the market’s affection for the king prawn has inspired the creation of not one but two companies: FloGro Fresh in Lincolnshire, England; and Great British Prawns (GBP) in Stirlingshire, Scotland.